dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 *Step2.* Right click on the project and select **Manage NuGet Package**

-*Step3.* Search and install [`docfx.console`](https://www.nuget.org/packages/docfx.console/) NuGet package.
-It add itself to the build targets and add the `docfx.json` configuration file along with other files.
+*Step3.* Search and install the [`docfx.console`](https://www.nuget.org/packages/docfx.console/) NuGet package.
+It adds itself to the build targets and adds the `docfx.json` configuration file along with other files.

 *Step4.* **Build** the project, and a `_site` folder will be generated with the documentation.